Cross-Cultural Thinking Through Translation and Interpretation

-The Cross-Cultural Thinking Through Translation and Interpretation project will:
+The Cross-Cultural Thinking Through Translation and Interpretation project has:

-- Create activities and lessons to implement in high school Spanish classrooms, designed to integrate translation and interpretation into the FL classroom (there will be translated versions for instructors working in other languages);
+- Created activities and lessons to implement in high school Spanish classrooms, designed to integrate translation and interpretation into the FL classroom (there will be translated versions for instructors working in other languages);

-- Develop an implementation guide for teachers, curriculum developers, and administrators to use this set of resources in their classrooms;
+- Developed an implementation guide for teachers, curriculum developers, and administrators to use this set of resources in their classrooms;

 - Conducted teacher workshops and webinars, to train educators in the use of these materials.
 A professional development webinar took place in May, 2021, the recording for which is below, and additional workshops took place online in Fall 2021 and in person in Spring 2022.